 Writs of Confiscation mention the residence of the offender.
 A few Confiscations mention the offender’s occupation, or his father’s name.
 A few offenders are from Middlesex County or Essex County.
 The Confiscations include three Inquisitions and six appeals.
 Further information about Confiscations can be found on the website at New Jersey State Archives.

 The Elisha Lawrence Spy Map shows roads, creeks, rivers, bays, mills and meeting houses.
 The Anonymous Spy Map is similar and also shows towns, the Freehold Court House and mileages between towns.
 Each map measures 10.5 x 12.5 inches.

 This collection is open to researchers.

-All groups in this collection are available online through links at the Archives Digital Resource webpage and on microfilm in the Archives.
+All groups in this collection are available online through links at the top of the page, in the Abstract portion of this Finding Aid, and on microfilm in the Archives.
 For preservation reasons, originals will only be retrieved under exceptional circumstances.